 2. Take a Taxi to Cenote Dos Ojos

-Another way on how to get to Cenote Dos Ojos is by taking a local taxi.
+Another way how to get to Cenote Dos Ojos is by taking a local taxi.

-Use the meter for a just rate, and should they push for more payment, make sure to settle for a price that is justifiable.
+Use the meter for a just rate, and should they push for more payment, make sure to settle for a justifiable price.

 From Tulum: A one-way taxi ride can cost up to 200 pesos.

 From Playa del Carmen: A one-way taxi ride can cost up to 600 pesos.

 3. Hire a Private Driver to Cenote Dos Ojos

 Hiring a driver is the best way to visit Cenote Dos Ojos and other nearby cenotes.

 You get to plan a full itinerary with your local driver and be able to go from one cenote to another with ease.